Billing Information

 • Count any amount you pay for emergency services or out-of-network services toward your deductible and out-of-pocket

 If you’re uninsured or self-pay (insured but not planning to use your insurance to pay for your care), health care providers and facilities must give you a good faith estimate before you get care.
 If after getting your bill you realize that any of your providers or facilities billed you for an amount that’s $400 or more than what is on your good faith estimate, you can use a new dispute resolution process to request that an independent third-party, called a dispute resolution entity, review your case and determine an appropriate payment.
 This process is referred to as “patient-provider dispute resolution.”
-The dispute resolution entity will review the good faith estimate, your bill, and information submitted by your provider or facility to determine if you should pay the amount on your good faith estimate, the billed charge, or an amount in between the two.
+The dispute resolution entity will review the good faith estimate, your bill, and information submitted by your provider or facility to determine whether you should pay the amount on your good faith estimate, the billed charge or an amount in between the two.
 There’s a $25 non-refundable administrative fee to start this process.

 This process is referred to as “patient-provider dispute resolution.”
 You’re eligible for the patient-provider dispute resolution process only if your bill from an individual provider or facility is at least $400 more than the total expected costs on the good faith estimate from that provider or facility.

 Norton Healthcare strives to provide you with an accurate estimate every time but we know there are times a mistake can be made.
-If that happens, please give us the opportunity to make it right by directly contacting Norton Healthcare at (502) 272-5330, Option# 3.
+If that happens, please give us the opportunity to make it right by directly contacting Norton Healthcare at (502) 272-5330, option 3.

 Standard Hospital Charges